Evolution of Responsible Investing

 Socially responsible investing in the United States dates back to the 18th century, but now encompasses $8.4 trillion in stocks, bonds, mutual funds and ETFs and community and impact investing.

-Socially responsible investing in the United States dates back to the 18th century when Methodists resisted investments in companies involved with the slave trade, smuggling, liquor, tobacco, or gambling.
-Later the Quakers forbade investments in slavery and war, and by 1928, the first socially responsible fund called the Pioneer Fund had similar restrictions.
+US Methodists have resisted investments in companies involved with the slave trade, smuggling, liquor, tobacco, or gambling for more than 200 years.
+The Quakers also forbade investments in slavery and war, and by 1928 established the first socially responsible fund called the Pioneer Fund.

-By the 1960s, Vietnam War protesters demanded that university endowments divest from defense contractors, and in the 1980s, a broad movement developed to demand divestment from companies doing business with the apartheid regime in South Africa.
+The modern era of responsible investing in the US grew out of the 1960s social movements.
+Vietnam War protesters demanded that university endowments divest from defense contractors, and in the 1980s, a broad movement developed to demand divestment from companies doing business with the apartheid regime in South Africa.
 Due in part to this movement, apartheid was officially abolished in 1991 and Nelson Mandela was elected president in 1994.

 In 1990, Amy Domini launched the first socially responsible index fund, the Domini 400 Social Index, now called the MSCI KLD 400.
 Today there are literally thousands of socially responsible mutual funds and exchange-traded funds, as well as opportunities for community and impact investing.

 Responsible investing now encompasses stocks, mutual funds and ETFs, community and impact investing, and more.
-Sustainable investing performs as well or better than conventional investing, and has grown to $8.4 trillion, or 1 in 8 dollars under management.
+Sustainable investing performs as well or better than conventional investing, and has grown to $6.5 trillion explicitly marketed as ESG or sustainability-focused investments.

 Read more about the history of ESG here.
 Read more about the history of impact investing here.